ethamb/Osprey/README.md

 ## Warning

-If the website is malicious, **Osprey** will block the page and display a warning:
+If the website is malicious, Osprey will block the page and display a warning:

 ![Osprey Warning](https://i.imgur.com/eu7BFrH.png)

 From this page, you can report the website as safe, temporarily allow the website, go back to safety, and continue anyway.
 By default, Osprey creates a browser notification for blocked pages that [you can toggle on and off](https://github.com/Foulest/Osprey/wiki/Toggling-Notifications) using the context menu.
-You can hide the continue buttons, report button, lock down the protection options, and even hide the context menu entirely using [the system policies](https://github.com/Foulest/Osprey/wiki/Setting-Up-System-Policies).
+You can hide the continue and report buttons, lock down the protection options, and even hide the context menu entirely using [the system policies](https://github.com/Foulest/Osprey/wiki/Setting-Up-System-Policies).

 ## Settings